AI Search Glossary - Every Term Defined

 Speakable Schema

 Speakable schema (SpeakableSpecification) marks content as suitable for text-to-speech and AI voice assistants.
-Despite delivering a 127% increase in AI citations, fewer than 10% of websites implement it.
-Speakable uses CSS selectors to target specific content blocks (like answer capsules) that AI platforms should prioritise for spoken responses.
+It uses CSS selectors or XPaths to target specific content blocks (like answer capsules) that platforms should prioritise for spoken responses.
+Google lists Speakable as a limited beta feature for news content, so support is partial rather than universal.

 SXO (Search Experience Optimisation)